-Why do I Have to Take an Entrance Exam?
+Why Do I Have to Take an Entrance Exam?

 4. Wait for Your School’s Decision

-How Do Schools Determine Acceptance?
+How Do Surgical Tech Schools Determine Acceptance?

-5. Finish Your Surgical Tech Course Enrollment
+Finish Your Surgical Tech Course Enrollment

-Students accepted into a surgical tech program may need to set up an appointment to complete the final steps in their enrollment process.
-This often includes signing an enrollment contract, and any other school-required documents.
+Accepted students may need to set up an appointment to complete the final steps of their enrollment process.
+This often includes signing a contract (and any other school-required documents).

-6. Attend an Orientation
+5. Attend Your Orientation

 By this point, you’re a registered student.
 Either before or on the first day of your courses, you will be expected to attend an orientation program.
-This is a wonderful opportunity to receive information regarding the rules and policies of your school.
+This is a great opportunity to receive information regarding the rules and policies of your school.

-7. Start Your Surgical Tech Program
+6. Start Your Surgical Tech Training

-9. Pass Your Surgical Tech Certification
+8. Pass Your Surgical Tech Certification

-After fulfilling classroom and internship hours, students may be eligible to take a certification exam.
-The two most recognized certifications for surgical technologists are the Tech in Surgery – Certified TS-C exam offered by the National Center for Competency Testing (NCCT)
+After fulfilling classroom and internship hours, students should be eligible to take a certification exam.
+The two most recognized certifications for surgical technologists are the Certified TS-C exam offered by the National Center for Competency Testing (NCCT)